Gunn-GAtM/gatm/README.md

-https://nichodon.github.io/gatm has all the PDFs without all the code so go there if you are here for the text.
-Note to Tim: For printing I merged my fork and made some edits (not content wise); sorry if I messed something up.

 # GAtM
 A rewrite of _A Geometric Approach to Matrices_ (frequently abbreviated to "GAtM") by Peter Herreshoff.
+If you are looking for the text, go to https://gunn-gatm.github.io/ for the PDFs without all the code.

 GAtM Rough Draft: 100%